yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-15.md

 ### Flop Blockers

-"There's actually a blockers tab in this program, so it's fairly easy to see that if I, for example, go ahead and make a half-pot bet on the flop and click the blockers tab, you'll see that if I have an Ace, I get three point nine percent extra folds because I'm blocking an Ace."
+"There's actually a blockers tab in this program(GTOW), so it's fairly easy to see that if I, for example, go ahead and make a half-pot bet on the flop and click the blockers tab, you'll see that if I have an Ace, I get three point nine percent extra folds because I'm blocking an Ace."

 "But the same is true for a card like the King of diamonds.
 Not by virtue of the King of diamonds necessarily having a lot of equity, just that the continuing range has many King high flush draws or hands like King Queen or King Jack or King Ten."